Becoming a Search & Rescue Volunteer

 Are you intrigued by stories about wilderness rescues and searches for missing hikers or stranded mountain climbers?
 If so, perhaps becoming a Search and Rescue — often referred to as “SAR” — volunteer might be for you.

 The Exploits Search and Rescue Team is a highly trained and well equipped volunteer emergency response unit serving communities throughout Central Newfoundland.
 The Team was originally established in 1982 as the result of an initiative by Emergency Measures and the RCMP, who saw a need for organized and trained groups to assist police in locating missing persons.
 It is one of 27 teams, containing almost 1200 members, currently operating throughout the Province of Newfoundland and Labrador.
-Today the Exploits Team provides search and rescue services to residents and communities from Harbour Breton and Bay D’Espoir in the south to Notre Dame Bay and Gander Bay in the north, from Badger Lake in the west to Glenwood in the East.
+Today the Exploits Team provides search and rescue services to residents and communities from Harbour Breton and Bay D’Espoir in the south to Notre Dame Bay and Gander Bay in the north, from South Brook in the west to Glenwood in the East.
 To put this into perspective, this is an area somewhat larger than Cape Breton Island and almost twice the size of the Province of Prince Edward Island.

 What training is required?